Lovable SEO Guide: Why Your Site Isn't Ranking (And How to Fix It Fast)

-description: Your Lovable site works in the browser.
+Your Lovable site works in the browser.
 Google sees almost nothing.
-Here's why you're not ranking — and the practical fixes that actually work.
+That's why you're not ranking.

 We see this all the time: a clean UI, fast deploys, zero traffic.